contentful/apps/apps/sap-commerce-cloud/README.md

 - [Forma 36](https://f36.contentful.com/) – Contentful's design system
 - [Contentful Fields Editors](https://www.contentful.com/developers/docs/extensibility/field-editors/) – Contentful's field editor React components

+## SAP Backoffice CORS Configuration
+This application requires each origin to be specifically allowlisted in order to work.
+If you are using a different Contentful origin for any reason, this origin will need to be added in Backoffice.
+To do so, please contact Contentful support.

 ## Learn More

 [Read more](https://www.contentful.com/developers/docs/extensibility/app-framework/create-contentful-app/) and check out the video on how to use the CLI.